saurabhstha/Week-1/README.md

 M Task 3: What is the level of measurement of the following variables?
 <br>a.
 The number of downloads of different bands’ songs on iTunes.
     Interval
-<br>b.
+</br>b.
 The names of the bands that were downloaded.
     Nominal
 </br>c.
 The position in the iTunes download chart.
     Ordinal